 Lead Conversion Ratio

 The lead conversion ratio displays conversion rates as both a ratio and a percentage.
-This percentage can be tweaked to be indicative of an individual’s performance or that of the sales team.
+This lead conversion rate percentage can be tweaked to be indicative of an individual’s performance or that of the sales teams.

 Average Sales Cycle Length

 To put it simply, the longer a sales cycle goes on, the unlikelier a closed deal becomes.

 This lead or customer may be wishy-washy, waffling between making the purchase, and not doing so.
 Your sales force wants to close the deal and move on, but they may not know what to do with this long-standing problem lead.

 While longer sales cycles suit some products and services, your company probably has an ideal sales cycle length in mind.

 By using that as the backbone for this Sales KPIs metric, you can see where your sales reps measure up and where they still have work to do.